-Abdel-Nour was baptised, and over time, the Holy Spirit softened his heart even to the people and culture he had despised.
+Abdel-Nour was baptised, and over time, the

+Holy Spirit softened his heart even to the people and culture he had despised.
 "I began to love hymns in Arabic, a language that I hated before.
 God urged me to love what I used to hate."
 Today Abdel-Nour is truly an Amazigh - a "free person" in Christ.

-Abdel-Nour shared his testimony on SAT-7 programme, Free Souls

-SAT-7 is a voice of hope for minorities, and it is important to help Amazigh believers to discover and grow in their new identity in Christ.
+Abdel-Nour shared his testimony on SAT-7 programme, Free Souls and it is important to help Amazigh believers to discover and grow in their new identity in Christ.
 At a time when many church doors in Algeria are closed, the need for dedicated Algerian broadcasts is clear.